 - Includes a .group selector for the new clearfix

-- Has basic toolbox and WordPress-standard CSS classes, including .screen-reader-text for hiding things.
+- Has basic toolbox and WordPress-standard CSS classes.

 - CSS for threaded comments is in there, but light on actual styling.